 - The Maravi Post, December 1, 2016: Malawi President Mutharika launches National Agriculture and Irrigation policies

 - The World Bank, January 31, 2017: New Policies to Help Transform Malawi’s Agricultural Sector

-IFPRI Blog post with interview of Flora Nankhuni, Chief of Party for the New Alliance Policy Acceleration Support Project* (NAPAS: Malawi), and affiliated with Michigan State University, and with Athur Mabiso, Senior Program Manager with IFPRI.
+- IFPRI Blog post, February 10, 2017:Interview with Flora Nankhuni, Chief of Party for the New Alliance Policy Acceleration Support Project* (NAPAS: Malawi) and affiliated with Michigan State University, with Athur Mabiso, Senior Program Manager with IFPRI.